-- I consider the cumulative effect of the aquaculture activities proposed for the new area of coastal permit U140825 would not have an undue adverse effect on recreational fishing. - There is no quantitative catch data available to assess the cumulative effects of authorised aquaculture on recreational fishing catch.
+- I consider effects from the aquaculture activities proposed for the new area of coastal permit U141009, added to the effects of existing aquaculture in the Marlborough Sounds, will not have an undue adverse effect on recreational fishing. - There is no quantitative catch data available to assess the cumulative effects of authorised aquaculture on recreational fishing catch.
 As noted, recreational fishers are not required to report catch or fishing locations.
 MPI can therefore only make an assessment about cumulative effects on recreational fishing based on the amount of aquaculture already authorised in the relevant recreational fishery and the likely importance of the new coastal permit area for fishing. - I acknowledge there is already a large amount (approximately 3,600 ha) of authorised aquaculture space in the Marlborough Sounds.
-Approximately 110 ha of this authorised aquaculture space is in Port Ligar.
+Approximately 200 ha of this authorised aquaculture space is in Crail Bay.
 However, overall I consider the authorised space has not had an undue adverse effect on recreational fishing.
-This is because some fishing (eg, anchored rod and line fishing) can occur within the existing farms and not all the authorised aquaculture space is located in popular fishing areas.

-As noted, I consider the adverse effects of the new area of coastal permit U140825 on recreational fishing will be small.
+This is because some fishing (eg, anchored rod and line fishing) can occur within the existing farms and not all the authorised aquaculture space is located in popular fishing areas. - As noted, I consider the adverse effects of the new area of coastal permit U141009 on recreational fishing will be small.
 Taking into account the effects of the existing authorised aquaculture areas, I consider the additional effects from the new coastal permit area will not cause the cumulative effect on recreational fishing to become undue.